MordecaiMalignatus/mordecaimalignatus.github.io/_posts/2026-05-24-personaldb.md

 There are fundamentally four actions: `list`, `get`, `write`, and `delete`.

 `list` is the search functionality.
-It accepts any number of predicates that run against the collection of rows, for example: `list baking_recipe=true text=~naan`.
+It accepts any number of predicates that run against the collection of entities, for example: `list baking_recipe=true text=~naan`.
 These predicates are fundamentally `AND` conjunctions, but `OR` is possible as well: `list either(baking_recipe=true, cooking_recipe=true)`.
-The predicate DSL will have some leeway to UX, like `any` or testing for non-null if no value is specified. `list` also returns the row ID.
+The predicate DSL will have some leeway for being pleasant to use, like `any` or testing for non-null if no value is specified. `list` also returns the entity ID.

-`get` takes a row ID, and assembles the full row object from there.
+`get` takes an entity ID, and assembles the full entity JSON object from there.
 It returns a JSON object, with all non-null columns.
 Column order is disregarded entirely.

-`write` takes a row ID and a JSON object, and replaces what the entity with the given row ID with the object.[^4] If it contains a new column, a new column is created on write.
+`write` takes a entity ID and a JSON object, and replaces what the entity with the given entity ID with the object.[^4] If it contains a new column, a new column is created on write.

-`delete` deletes (or alternatively, tombstones) a row.
+`delete` deletes (or alternatively, tombstones) an entity.
 Columns are checked for whether or not this was the last entity with such a column, and then deleted if so.

 ## The Storage Engine Underneath